yo3hjv/HAM-Repeater-Controlle_-HArSeR-Controller-/Instructions - Settings.md

 ## RSSI Hysteresis

+**IMPORTANT: "RSSI High Threshold" value MUST be greater than "RSSI Low Threshold" in order for RSSI value Hiseresys to properly work!**

 | Setting | Description | Effect on Repeater |
 |---------|-------------|-------------------|
 | RSSI High Threshold | Sets the RSSI level to trigger reception | Higher values require stronger signals to activate the repeater, reducing sensitivity but improving noise rejection. |